ThatBadName/DJS-v14-command-handler/README.md

 To run the deleter simply run `node <file-path>`

 ## Support
-If you need any help feel free to join my [support server](https://discord.gg/9jFqS5H43Q)
+If you need any help feel free to join my [support server](https://discord.gg/9jFqS5H43Q).
+If you feel like it a star would be nice :)

 ## Credit
 > [**Fusion Terror**](https://www.youtube.com/c/FusionTerror)\